 - Assemble the Tacos: Layer each tortilla with slaw/toppings of choice, followed by fish, and drizzled chipotle cream.
 Enjoy!

 What Should I Serve with Fish Tacos?

 Fish tacos are a delicious appetizer and entree, but they need something else to go with them when served as a meal.
 Luckily, I have lots of ideas!

 - Black beans are a healthy choice that pack in a ton of flavor and protein as a side dish!
 My favorite is my Cuban Black Beans recipe.
 You could even blend them up and thin them out a bit with broth to make it a soup!

 - Speaking of soup, you could also serve these tacos with a cup of my Chicken Tortilla Soup to make the meal even more filling and flavorful.

-- If you’re looking for a lighter side dish, try my Black Bean Salad, Avocado and Tomato Salad, and my Black Bean Tostadas!
+- If you’re looking for a lighter side dish, try my Black Bean & Corn Salad, a simple Avocado and Tomato Salad, and my Black Bean Tostadas!

 - You can’t go wrong with Homemade Guacamole and fish tacos.
 Serve in the taco itself or on the side with some tortilla chips.

 - Tacos and rice are the perfect pairing, but forget boring old Spanish rice.
 Try my Shrimp and Chorizo Paella to take this meal up a notch!

 - Keep it simple with some chopped cilantro, freshly squeezed lime juice, and a sprinkle of sea salt.